 One of the measures suggested in the National Road Safety Strategy was to create a rehabilitation programme for repeat drink and drug offenders.
-As a first step, a pilot programme was established with the health authorities in two autonomous communities, and it is intended to be extended to the whole of Spain with the aim of rehabilitating repeat offenders who have lost their licence due to alcohol and/or drug dependency.
+As a first step, a pilot programme was established with health-in two autonomous communities, and it is intended to be extended to the whole of spain with the aim of rehabilitating repeat offenders who have lost their licence due to alcohol and/or drug dependency.